👉 Related: Home laser & IPL hair removal 101

 This isn’t an exhaustive list.
 Ensure your chosen professional practitioner schedules a consultation with you to ask all the right questions.

-Laser vs IPL: the key differences
+Laser vs IPL: which to choose?

 — What to expect from professional treatments? —